iapyeh/sshscript/syntax.md

 ## $.log(level, message)

-This function write log for you.
+This function writes logs for you.
 For example

 ```
 from logging import WARNING